fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 BMC
 : also called `Out-of-Band` (OOB) management network.
-It connects to a dedicated management port on physical server that is separated from data ports.
+It connects to a dedicated management port on a physical server that is separated from data ports.

 ovirt management